featurist/hyperdom/docs/getting-started.md

 <!-- tabs:end -->

-Next, on the home page, we specify what there is to render on the root path - `/` - and also add a link to `/beers`:
+Next, let's define what the top level path `/` is going to render:

 <!-- tabs:start -->